 Limited Liability Partnership

-The basic structure of Limited Liability Partnership (LLP) firm is quite similar to that of partnership except for a few differences.
-Unlike a partnership firm, the liability of the partners are no unlimited.
-Liability of each partner is limited to the amount of investment made by them.
+The basic structure of the Limited Liability Partnership (LLP) firm is quite similar to that of partnership except for a few differences.
+Unlike a partnership firm, the liability of the partners is no unlimited.
+The liability of each partner is limited to the amount of investment made by them.
 An LLP has its own legal status and a PAN.
-In an LLP, each partner enjoys protection against any unauthorised or illegal actions of another partner.
+In an LLP, each partner enjoys protection against any unauthorized or illegal actions of another partner.
 Setting up LLP in India is not that difficult.

 Private Limited Company

 Existing owners can exit and new shareholders can enter the company without affecting its legal status.
 Because of its flexibility in terms of ownership and operations, it attracts more venture capital investments.
 Investors can exit without any liability towards the company.
-Private Limited Company is much preferred type of business set up in India.
+Private Limited Company is a much-preferred type of business set up in India.